BISMARCK, N.D. — North Dakota regulators say the state’s oil production dropped slightly in January.

-The Department of Mineral Resources says the state produced an average of 1.1 million barrels of oil daily in September.
-That’s up from 1.08 million barrels in August.
+The Department of Mineral Resources says the state produced an average of 1.17 million barrels of oil daily in January.
+That’s down from 1.18 million barrels in December.

-There were 55 drill rigs operating in North Dakota on Wednesday, down one from the September average.
+There were 59 drill rigs operating in North Dakota on Tuesday, up three from the January average.